DatNT018/RISC-V-single-cycle-core/README.md

 This project will implement on the __Altera Board__.

-## Top module and RiscV module

-The top module is _RiscVTop.sv_, which includes the wiring to the slow clock, the 7-segments displays and some leds.
-The cpu itself is the _RiscV.sv_ module which also includes the Instruction Memory and the Data Memory.

 ## What's Next?
 This project serves as the foundation for a complete, FPGA-based embedded systems with RISC-V SoC, Planned features include: